ayinloya/materialized-css-snippets/README.md

 **Note:** You can find your Sublime Text 2/3 packages directory by going to Preferences > Browse Packages.

 ### Some examples on how to use this plugin.
-press tab after the typing the snippet code
+press tab after the typing the following snippet codes
 ### Templates

 | Component               | Snippet code                   |